JDittes/Election-Analysis/README.md

 The _candidate_name_ would stay the same in the adapted code, but _county_name_ would be replaced with the jurisdiction voting.

 The code that we have developed is a framework.
 From it we can build a structure to tabulate election data from a variety of sources.
-From this framework we can build a system for election reporting and analysis that will serve the Colorado Board of Elections for many years.
+From this framework we can build a system for election reporting and analysis that will serve the CBE for many years to come.